Calathea picturata (Goeppertia picturata) Indoor Care: Light, Watering, Fertilizer, Pruning, Propagation

 Goeppertia picturata is not grown for the flower but for the spectacular foliage and is unlikely to flower under room conditions.

-Calathea picturata like like other Calathea Plants is non-toxic to humans and pets as indicated by ASPCA.
-The plant is safe to grow indoors.
+No. Calathea picturata like like other Calathea Plants is non-toxic to humans and pets as indicated by ASPCA.
+Calathea picturata is safe for cats, dogs and other pets.

 Related Plants